 Dementia care specialists are available across the state.
 They work for the aging and disability resource center (ADRC) in your area.

 There are 11 federally recognized tribes in Wisconsin.
-Each of these has—or will have by Oct.
-1, 2022—a dedicated dementia care specialist.
+Each of these has a dedicated dementia care specialist.